KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

 I found [a website][Calories Burned Playing Video Games] which attempts to give estimates for Kilocalories burned by playing video games, above the base KCals that humans burn just existing.
 The thing is, this website focuses on "traditional video game" versus video games designed to promote fitness, like Wii Fit and DDR.

-Well that isn't exactly what we're looknng for...
+Well that isn't exactly what we're looking for...

 Alright, let's make an educated guess and assume a 1-hour Fortnite session is comparable to a light-to-moderate 15-minute Wii Fit session.
 Using a body mass of 150lbs (68 Kg), splitting the difference between a light Wii Fit session (165 KCal) and a moderate one (272 KCal), that's something like **219 KCal** above human base.
 That works out to: